PetrosMatiad/PetrosMatiad/README.md

 - 👋 Hi, i’m Petros.
-- 👀 I’m interested in reading , working out , music , technology and much more!
-- 🌱 I’m currently studying Informatics and technology at the University of Ionnina.
+- 🌱 I’m currently studying IT at the American College of Greece
-- ⚡ Fun fact: i stutter lol.

 <!---
 PetrosMatiad/PetrosMatiad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.